-Mathias considered sets that are $\mathcal H$-Ramsey with respect to a selective coideal $\mathcal H$, and generalized Silver's result to this context.
-Matet \cite{mate} used games to characterize sets which are Ramsey with respect to a selective coideal $\mathcal H$.
+Mathias considered sets that are $\mathcal H$-Ramsey with respect to a selective co-ideal $\mathcal H$, and generalized Silver's result to this context.
+Matet \cite{mate} used games to characterize sets which are Ramsey with respect to a selective co-ideal $\mathcal H$.
 These games coincide with the games of Kastanas if $\mathcal H$ is $\N^{[\infty]}$ and with the games of Louveau \cite{lou} if $\mathcal H$ is a Ramsey ultrafilter.